 You will continue to retain the use of the plan during your lifetime.
 Consult with your tax advisor regarding the benefits of making this gift.

 You're looking to make smart investments for the future that meet your individual needs for growth or succession.
-You'd like to repay Iona College in some way for your advancement and opportunity over the years.
+You'd like to repay Iona University in some way for your advancement and opportunity over the years.
 What are your options for current planning and future gifts?

 Starting a charitable gift annuity or charitable remainder trust may be very beneficial to you now and your estate later.
 How do you decide which asset to give?
 Why not let us assist you in your decision by contacting Pamela Bottge '92 at (914) 633-2413 or email@example.com.